-I it looks like we're going to have to wait until Christmas for our lutefisk [literally "lye fish"].
+This year it looks like we're going to have to wait until Christmas for our lutefisk [literally "lye fish"].

-About the Anth of Food course . . .
+About the Anthropology of Food course

 Some people like to procrastinate.
 Others like to arrive at a dinner party early, and in other ways they're "precrastinators".